It’s less like Power Rangers clicking rings, more like living among expats in a foreign country

 -

-Launch the new instance of WSL by from the Start menu section titled “WSL Linux Distros”.
+- In the Windows Start menu section titled “WSL Linux Distros”,

 -